-A very versatile straight pull up and chin up bar, the J/Fit Deluxe can be easily positioned low on the door frame as a foot anchor for your sit ups and crunches.
+A very versatile straight pull-up and chin-up bar, the J/Fit Deluxe can be easily positioned low on the door frame as a foot anchor for your sit ups and crunches.

 The “twist and go” bar features tight threads and toggle ends to make it tight and secure, but it also offers brackets to be drilled into the door frame for added strength, if you plan to use a door for your pull up workouts.

-The Velcro fastened grips can be easily re-positioned to suit your exercise while the bar extends out up to 40 inch, more than enough for most doors.
+The Velcro fastened grips can be easily re-positioned to suit your exercise while the bar extends out up to 40 inches, more than enough for most doors.
 Overall, this telescopic bar, while not perfect, offers everything you need at a convenient price.

 Best Wall Mounted Pull Up Bars

-Wall mounted pull up bars are the strongest you can get.
-These bars are also the more time consuming to set up, as they require drilling into a load bearing wall for support.
-Wall mounted bars are ideal not just for home, but for your backyard or garage and are usually built to commercial grade.
+Wall-mounted pull-up bars are the strongest you can get.
+These bars are also the more time consuming to set up, as they require drilling into a load-bearing wall for support.
+Wall-mounted bars are ideal not just for home, but for your backyard or garage and are usually built to commercial grade.

 However, given that they are designed to be a permanent fixture, they are unsuitable for rented homes.

-If you are into weighted pull ups and already are a strong, advanced lifter, the wall mounted pull up bars are the way to go.
+If you are into weighted pull-ups and already are a strong, advanced lifter, the wall-mounted pull-up bars are the way to go.
 Just make sure to install them on a main wall, not drywall.